Atreus75/Hacking-Tools/WifiPassExtractor/README.md

 # Wifi Password Extractor
 This is a tool created to extract passwords from wifi networks that the target has already connected to at some point.
-The program should detect the operating system automatically.
+The program must run on the target machine.
-Only built-in functions were imported, so the code should run fine on most systems without any installation required.
 Please, read the comments in the code to use the tool correctly.
 Thanks ;)

+Tested on: Linux and Windows 10.